ayowilfred95/Back-End-Challenge/README.md

    numbersSaved.json serves database.

 ### Note
-After performing the `Patch` request, all the data will be replaced with the single number.
+After performing the `Patch` request, the array will find a correct position which atime is a first postion to be inserted After inserting the number into the array at the correct position, it saves the updated array to a file specified by `filepath`
-In order to sent in a new data, a `Post` request has to made with 500 numbers sent from the request body